NexusMutual/docs/docs/resources/faq.md

 ### How can I contribute to the DAO?

-There are a variety of ways to contribute to the mutual and the DAO.
+There are a variety of ways to contribute to the Mutual and the DAO.
 Learn more about how the [Nexus Mutual DAO](/governance/dao) operates and how you can contribute.

 ## NXM Token

 ### Why do you need the NXM token?

-The NXM token is needed in order to bind together the internal economics of the mutual, so that the platform can:
+The NXM token is needed in order to bind together the internal economics of the Mutual, so that the platform can:
 * Dynamically react to the prevailing conditions and capitalisation levels; and
-* Reward active members for participating in the day-to-day operations of the mutual
+* Reward active members for participating in the day-to-day operations of the Mutual

 ### When did the NXM token launch?